 - Compliance checks: Calculate wage make-up amounts automatically when tipped staff fall short of local minimum wage and track breaks where required by state law.

 - Scheduling: Build schedules and send them to employee smartphones directly from your back office dashboard.

 - HR Hub: Electronically onboard new hires for paperwork, such as W-2s and payroll enrollment.

 - Regulation updates: Toast will update with local prevailing wage and labor laws based on your address.

-- Tips: Set up tip calculations in Toast, bulk import pooled tips via a .csv file, or manage complex tip pools and send tips directly to payroll.
+- Tips: Set up tip calculations in Toast, bulk import pooled tips via a comma-separated values (CSV) file, or manage complex tip pools and send tips directly to payroll.

 This add-on acts as a full-spectrum human resources tool, allowing you to onboard new employees digitally and even auto-calculate additional wages required for restaurants that take a tip credit.
 The module is updated with the relevant labor laws based on your location, helping you comply with regulations like California’s meal break requirements and New York’s Spread of Hours law.

-At the time of this writing, users could add Toast Payroll and Workforce management tools for $110 per month, plus $4 per employee.
+At the time of this writing, new users could add “Lite” versions of Toast Payroll and Workforce management tools for $110 per month, plus $4 per employee.
 That price can change at any time at Toast’s sole discretion (the highest we’ve seen for these tools is $140 per month), so you should reach out to Toast for the most current price.